MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/extension-obj-same-app.md

 > [!NOTE]
 > This feature is available with runtime 13.0 and later and is enabled by default if you're targeting runtime 13.0 and later..

-Starting from runtime 13.0, large applications can achieve a separation of concerns by allowing extension objects to exist within the same app as their target.
-This enables the creation of multiple extensions for a single target within the same app.
-When table extensions reside in the same app as their target, their fields and keys are transferred to the base table, eliminating the need for SQL-joins at runtime.
+From runtime 13.0 onwards, large applications have the ability to maintain a separation of concerns.
+This is achieved by permitting extension objects to coexist with their target within the same app.
+This facilitates the development of multiple extensions for a single target, all within the same app.

+When table extensions live in the same app as their target, their fields and keys are integrated into the base table.
+This integration eliminates the need for SQL-joins during runtime.

+Permitting extension objects to coexist with their target within the same app is particularly useful for non-disruptive code refactoring within an app.
+It allows for dividing objects into modules based on specific functionalities, or for preparing to move objects into a separate app in anticipation of future releases.

 With runtime 13.0, extension objects from a specific app are applied to the target based on the extension object ID.
 This introduces the following new compiler validations: